 Harris has held senior roles and board positions at The Football League, Wembley Stadium and Everton FC as well as Morgan Grenfell, Drexel Burnham Lambert, Apax Partners and HSBC Investment Bank.
 Over the last two decades he has been one of the prominent advisors on club takeovers having guided over 30 transactions across European football.

 Harmer is the football expert at Oakwell Sports Advisory, which provides acquisition and sale advice to investors and sports rights-holders.
-He has worked on various corporate finance mandates, financial restructurings and fund raisings covering football, esports and sports marketing while Oakwell originated and worked as exclusive advisor to CVC Capital Partners on all of their rugby investments.
+He has worked on various corporate finance mandates, financial restructurings and fund raisings covering football, esports and sports marketing while Oakwell originated and worked as global advisor to CVC Capital Partners on all of their rugby investments.

 Pyne is the founder of Bruin Sports Capital, a privately held company that invests in, acquires, and builds leading-edge, global sports and entertainment companies.
 Bruin draws on Pyne’s extensive experience in the sports industry, which includes stints at IMG and Nascar.
 Having recently closed a large-scale strategic partnership with CVC Capital Partners and The Jordan Company worth at least $600m, Pyne can speak about the way sports organisations can use PE investment to meet the challenges of an evolving market.